teamplanes/cdk-watch/README.md

 - Your code will be watched and built with the same esbuild config as when deploying your stack
 - Simply switch-out your existing `NodejsFunction` with the `WatchableNodejsFunction` construct
 - Opt-in to real-time logs, so no more digging through CloudWatch to find your Lambda's logs
+- Load your node modules as a separate lambda layer (allows for faster build/upload times)
 - Written in TypeScript
 - No extra infrastructure required, unless you are opting-in to real-time logs